Gary Dicker: Kilmarnock

 On 1 February 2016, Dicker moved to Scottish Premiership club Kilmarnock, signing an eighteen-month contract.
 He made his debut in a Scottish Cup tie away to Rangers five days later.
 In early February 2021, Dicker was asked to help take temporary charge of the Kilmarnock first team alongside James Fowler and Andy Millen following the departure of Alex Dyer.
 He left Kilmarnock at the end of the 2020–21 season.

 Return to Brighton

 Dicker returned to Brighton & Hove Albion on 2 July 2021, signing a deal to become a coach for the U23s whilst being eligible to play as one of three over-age outfield players in the Premier League 2.
 He made his first appearance since signing on 14 September, starting in the away trip at Walsall in the group stage of the EFL Trophy.
 He was shown a straight red card for a dangerous challenge on Emmanuel Osadebe in the 1–0 loss.
 On 25 January 2022, Dicker announced his retirement from playing professional football.

 Coaching career

 On 31 January 2022, six days after he announced his retirement from playing, Dicker became a coach for Brighton & Hove Albion U18s, working alongside James Baxter.
 In September 2022, he became assistant to Albion U21s head coach Shannon Ruth.

+On 14 November 2024, Dicker was appointed as head coach for Crown Legacy FC in MLS Next Pro.